Conditional HI mass functions and the HI-to-halo mass relation in the local Universe: H i gas contents in galaxies and in dark matter halos

-The second statistic we can predict is the conditional \hi\ mass function (CHIMF), $\Phi(M_{\hi}|M_h)$, which is the HIMF of galaxies hosted by dark matter halos of a given mass $M_h$.
-This statistic has not been obtained directly from observation due to the lack of data.
-Here we perform the first attempt to estimate the CHIMFs using {\tt SampleS} with \hi\ masses estimated above.
-We adopt the second method described in \autoref{sec:HIMF}, except that we use the conditional luminosity function (CLF; $\phi(M_r|M_h)$) instead of the total LF in \autoref{eqn:method2}.
+We adopt the second method described in \autoref{sec:HIMF} to estimate the CHIMFs, except that we use the conditional luminosity function (CLF; $\phi(M_r|M_h)$) instead of the total LF in \autoref{eqn:method2}.
 The CLFs of galaxies in the local Universe were estimated by \citet[][hereafter Lan16]{2016MNRAS.459.3998L} based on the SDSS galaxy group catalog \citep{2007ApJ...671..153Y} and the SDSS photometric sample down to a $r$-band absolute magnitude of $M_r=-12$.
 Lan16 considered a number of halo mass bins ranging from $M_h\sim10^{12}\msun$ up to $\sim10^{15}\msun$.
 For each of the bins they obtained the CLFs separately for red and blue galaxies (divided by a luminosity-dependent $u-r$ color demarcation), as well as for central and satellite galaxies (with the central/satellite classification provided by the SDSS group catalog).
 Correspondingly, we estimate the CHIMFs for red/blue and central/satellite galaxies separately, applying the same color cut and central/satellite classification as in Lan16 to divide our sample galaxies into red/blue or central/satellite subsamples.
 We divide galaxies of a given subsample into bins of $M_r$.
 The CHIMF for the subsample in each halo mass bin, $\Phi(M_{\hi}|M_h)$, is then given by \autoref{eqn:method2}, where the LF is replaced by the corresponding CLF $\phi(M_r|M_h)$.
 We note that we have adopted a luminosity limit of $M_r=-14.4$ when estimating the CHIMFs, to avoid large uncertainties caused by the rather noisy distributions of \mhi\ at lower luminosities.

 In \autoref{fig:CHIMF_all} we show the CHIMFs of red/blue and central/satellite galaxies as well as the total CHIMF, for different halo mass bins as indicated in each panel.
 The total CHIMF of the halo mass bin of $13.37\leq\log(\mhalo/\msun)<13.71$ is repeated as the dashed black line in each panel for reference.
 From the CHIMFs we calculate the fraction of the total \hi\ mass in dark halos of given mass as contributed by red, blue, central and satellite galaxies with \mhi$>10^8$\msun.
 These mass fractions are indicated in each panel with different colors for different types of galaxies.
 A Schechter function can well describe all the HIMFs except those for central galaxies where a double Gaussian profile provides a better description for low-mass halos and a single Gaussian profile works better for high-mass halos.
 When divided into red and blue subsamples, central galaxies at fixed halo mass can each be modeled by a single Gaussian, as is shown in the figure where red and blue dashed lines are the Gaussian fits of red and blue centrals, respectively.
 The Schechter function parameters for the total sample and the subsamples of red, blue and satellite galaxies in each halo mass bin are listed in \autoref{tab:Schechter_fits}, while the parameters of the two Gaussian functions for sub-samples of central galaxies are listed in \autoref{tab:Gaussian_fits}.